Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Similar Idioms / Phrases:

-"Come together," "Work out," "Fit together"
+"Come together," "Work out," "Fit perfectly."

 Justifications:

 This is an idiom because it means for things to work out naturally or align as intended.
-The phrase uses "place" figuratively to signify the resolution or harmony of a situation, not a literal physical arrangement.
+The idiom uses "place" figuratively to signify the resolution or harmony of a situation, not a literal physical arrangement.

 Origin: